HuangLingxiaoCN/HuangLingxiaoCN/README.md

 - 🌱 I’m currently learning **React, Redux and TypeScript**

+- 👨‍💻 All of my projects are available at [https://lingxiaohuang-portfolio.netlify.app/](https://lingxiaohuang-portfolio.netlify.app/)

 - 💬 Ask me about **React, Redux and JavaScript**

 - 📫 How to reach me **HuangLingxiaoBusi@outlook.com**